 Courses not otherwise included in the catalog but for which there may be special needs.
 May be repeated for credit.
 See director for approval.

-Colloquia offered to fulfill ILS requirement.
-See Liberal Studies for course descriptions.
-May not be used to fulfill minor requirements.
+Courses offered to fulfill Liberal Arts Core requirements.
+See Liberal Arts section of catalog for course descriptions.
+May not be used to fulfill major or minor requirements.